holkeri/holkeri.github.io/_posts/2025-04-26-living-without-a-smartphone.md

 A smartphone sure makes all these tasks more convenient, but the side effects are less visible and direct.
 That doesn’t mean they aren’t substantial.
 Besides behavior, technology influences also our personalities and perception of reality.
 It’s a part of us.
 Over the years, I had become a cyborg: part human, part iPhone — and I wanted to reverse some of that.

 Marshall McLuhan, a Canadian philosopher, argued that in addition to extending our capabilities, all tools also “amputate” the associated counterparts of our experience.
-He writes in his 1964 book Understanding Media: The Extensions of Man:
+He writes in his 1964 book _Understanding Media: The Extensions of Man_:

 >Any invention or technology is an extension or self-amputation of our physical bodies, and such extension also demands new ratios or new equilibriums among the other organs and extensions of the body. ...
 To behold, use or perceive any extension of ourselves in technological form is necessarily to embrace it.
 To listen to radio or to read the primed page is to accept these extensions of ourselves into our personal system and to undergo the “closure” or displacement of perception that follows automatically.

 We tend to get excited about technology's extensions while taking little notice of its amputations.
 Without us asking for it, smartphones have amputated experiences like observing our surroundings, being immersed in thoughts, looking at the clouds, getting lost, asking strangers for help, and enduring awkward silences.

 Maybe you can mitigate the undesired consequences.
 Perhaps you don’t care too much about those, or you conclude the upsides weigh more.
 That’s fine.
 It’s just that at least I never considered or could even foresee these effects before I got a smartphone.
 I made a purchase decision, but it was mostly about things like price and convenience.
-When upgrading to a new phone, of course I wanted the most capable one every time.
+When upgrading, of course I wanted the most capable one every time.

 {% include dinkus.html %}